-Join the James Joyce Society and Elevator Repair Service on Joyce’s birthday!
+Join a conversation between the James Joyce Society and Elevator Repair Service on Joyce’s birthday!

 RSVP link to come.